Italian Alps - A Magnificent Mountain Backdrop

 The Italian Alps offer a great variety of leisure and sporting activities.
 The extraordinary landscape has a lot to offer for both travellers who are looking for relaxation and active holidaymakers.
 The latter definitely get their money's worth on holiday in the Italian Alps.
 Hiking, mountaineering, cycling, mountain biking, motorcycling and doing winter sports are favoured activities.
 In the last few years, winter sports have become more popular than summer leisure activities.

 The Italian Alps are a popular holiday destination throughout the year - as a skiing paradise in winter, as a hiking and climbing oasis in summer.
+Good travel offers are bookable over different travel operators like TUI.
 Regardless of the season, travellers should bring appropriate footwear and clothing.
 In case of an emergency, you can call 118, the telephone number of Italy's mountain rescue.

 The Italian Alps attract great numbers of holidaymakers, especially sports fans and lovers of nature.
 Impressive mountains, a native landscape as well as challenging trails and slopes make the mountain range one of the most popular travel destinations among active holidaymakers.